The following event took place on September 8, 2018. See below to learn about the Latinos and Baseball Collecting Initiative.

 The Kansas City Museum has been actively collecting historical materials for 79 years, and we continue to participate in innovative collecting initiatives that will grow the collection and enrich content for programs and exhibitions.

-The Kansas City Museum is proud to announce that it is one of ten partner organizations in the United States to participate in “Latinos and Baseball: In the Barrios and the Big Leagues,” a multiyear collecting initiative launched by the Smithsonian’s National Museum of American History.
-The initiative will identify artifacts that reflect the social and cultural influence of the game on Latino communities.
-A press release from the Smithsonian’s National Museum of American History was issued in July.
-A press release from the Kansas City Museum was issued on July 12, 2016.
+The Kansas City Museum is proud to announce that it is one of ten partner organizations in the United States to participate in “Latinos and Baseball: In the Barrios and the Big Leagues,” a multiyear collecting initiative launched by the Smithsonian’s National Museum of American History in 2016.
+The initiative identifies artifacts that reflect the social and cultural influence of the game on Latino communities.
+A news release from the Smithsonian’s National Museum of American History was issued in July 2016.
+A news release from the Kansas City Museum was issued on July 12, 2016.

 “Baseball has played a major role in everyday American life since the 1800s, providing a means of celebrating both national and ethnic identities and building communities,” John Gray, Director of the Smithsonian’s National Museum of American History, said.
 “Through the lens of baseball, the Smithsonian seeks to illuminate the rich history and culture of Latinos and their impact on American culture and society.”

 “I am excited to be involved with the partnership of the Kansas City Museum and the Smithsonian National Museum of American History to tell the story of Mexican Americans and other Latinos in baseball,” Dr. Gene T. Chávez, Curator for the Kansas City Museum, said.